Das-Kollektiv/tdme2/README.md

 =====

     - What is it?
-        - ThreeDeeMiniEngine2 is a small 3d engine suited for small 3d games written in C++11
+        - ThreeDeeMiniEngine2 is a lightweight 3d engine including tools suited for 3d games written using C++11
-        - it
-            - was originally developed using JAVA
-            - and later got ported to C++11 by a customized version of J2C and lots of additional manual work

     - What is already working
         - 3d engine